WHAT IS A BROWN BAG SESSION?

 July 2013 – “Food Addiction”

-This Brown Bag Session was present by Educational Outreach and focused on how the brain really can become addicted to food.
 Employees learned that some foods, especially highly palatable foods (sugar, fat, salt) and trigger pleasure centers in the brain just as some addictive drugs do.
 Dr. Erik Kirk and Martha Place helped us determine when we can tell when we are full so we do not keep eating to the point of feeling sick.
 Many people lie about what they have eaten because they feel guilty.
-We learned at this Brown Bag Session that if you are one of these people you need to slowly become less reliant on food helping you and try to use something else to please yourself, like exercising.
+We learned at this Brown Bag Session that if you are one of these people; you need to slowly become less reliant on food helping you and try to use something else to please yourself, like exercising.

 May 2013 – “New to Medicare”